 With a menu that’ll really satisfy the chocoholic in you, Dip N Dip gives you all things chocolate from crispy loaded waffles to thick creamy fondant.
 A #instagrammable dessert café, a session of treating yourself will cost around 120 AED for two.
 Try the crepes, fondue and brownies, and everything else on the menu – because we really can’t choose.
 Enjoy.

-A really good cookie can solve a lot of problems, and Ben’s Cookies is a testament to that.
+A really good cookie can solve a lot of problems, and Ben’s Cookies restaurant is a testament to that.
 Located in Dubai Mall, this UK based establishment has learned the secret to making a perfect cookie – baking with chunks, not chips.
 Freshly baked and baked with love, there are a bunch of flavours to choose from.

 We recommend the milk chocolate chunk and Peanut Butter cookies.
 It costs around 40 AED for two but is there really a price on feeling warm and fuzzy on the inside?

-Next time you’re in Dubai or if you’re from Dubai and haven’t visited these restaurants, check them out, eat till you can’t, enjoy yourself and thanks us later.
+Next time you’re in Dubai or if you’re from Dubai and haven’t visited these best restaurants, check them out, eat till you can’t, enjoy yourself and thanks us later.